2018 CEH Justice FundApplications Due May 30, 2018

 - forced companies to remove lead from candy, baby powder, and jewelry; and

 - led to industry changes that are protecting public health throughout California and beyond.
 For other success stories and more information, please scroll to the bottom of this document for all applicable links.

 The majority of Justice Fund grants will range in size from $250 – $5,000.
-To date since 2002, we have made over 115 grants totaling about $610,000 to fund critical environmental justice work across California.
+To date since 2002, we have made over 115 grants totaling about $610,000 to support critical environmental justice work across California.

 The Justice Fund grants are a portion of the settlement funds we received in past cases we filed under California’s Safe Drinking Water and Toxic Enforcement Act (also known as Proposition 65).
 Until 2016, CEH shared settlements from all of our Prop 65 cases with environmental justice advocates in California.

-ELIGIBILITY: Grants are awarded to 501(c)(3) organizations (or projects fiscally sponsored by 501(c)(3) organizations) working in pursuit of environmental justice and community empowerment in California.
+Justice Fund grants are awarded to 501(c)(3) organizations (or projects fiscally sponsored by 501(c)(3) organizations) working in pursuit of environmental justice and community empowerment in California.
 The Justice Fund Committee will only consider applications from California, grassroots, community-based environmental justice groups with annual budgets of less than $500,000.
 The Committee usually does not fund local chapters of larger organizations.
 Groups that have been funded for more than four years may be considered only for smaller grant amounts.